cjdbarlow/bedside-notebook/anaesthesia/obs/reg-luscs.md

 [Many different options for dosing](#dosing).
 A reliable recipe (with a total volume of 3ml) is:
 	* 2.2ml of 0.5% heavy bupivacaine
 	* 15μg of fentanyl
-	* 100μg intrahtecal morphine
+	* 100μg intrathecal morphine
 * Lie supine with pillow
 	* Trendelenburg can be used to increase the cranial spread
-	* Reverse trendelenburg will reduce cranial spread
+	* Reverse Trendelenburg will reduce cranial spread
 	Increase the degree of tilt if block is rising/rises too cranially.
 * Place wedge
 * Commence phenylephrine infusion